 Impact AES-2: The proposed debris basin would permanently degrade the scenic quality of public views from East Valley Road.
-Views of the debris basin from East Valley Road would be mostly blocked by a proposed berm along the southern perimeter of the basin.
+Figure 3-5 provides an artistic rendering depicting a view of the project site from East Valley Road, following project construction and full maturation of vegetation on the proposed berm. indicated in Figure 3-5, views of the debris basin from East Valley Road would be mostly blocked by a proposed berm along the southern perimeter of the basin.
 Although this berm would be landscaped and irrigated (see Section 3.3.4), the scenic quality of public views of the site would be degraded by the removal of mature trees and the unnatural contours of the berm (until vegetation is established).
 The proposed berm would not block a very brief view of the San Ysidro Creek channel from East Valley Road.
 This channel would be kept clear of obstructive vegetation as part of basin maintenance; however, this is the current condition of the channel.
 The upper channel banks would be revegetated with native species to give a more natural appearance than current conditions.
 Due to existing low to moderate scenic quality of the site, project-related degradation of scenic quality would not be substantial and considered a less than significant impact to the visual resources of this primary view corridor (Class III).

 Impact AES-3: Periodic routine maintenance of the proposed debris basin would degrade the scenic quality of public views from East Valley Road.
 Routine maintenance activities would include removal of sediment/debris from the basin and re-shaping the channel using heavy equipment, and trucking sediment/debris offsite.
-The scale and duration (up to three months) of these activities would be less than for debris basin construction, and would be performed only as needed.
+The scale and duration (up to three months) of these activities would be less than for debris basin construction and would be performed only as needed.
 Views of these activities from East Valley Road would be mostly blocked by a proposed landscaped berm along the southern perimeter of the basin.
 Based on the relatively low post-construction scenic quality of the site, further degradation by routine maintenance activities would not be substantial and considered a less than significant impact to the visual resources of this primary view corridor (Class III).